 - Sun Soup

-- selected vegetables
+- Selected vegetables

 For Patients & Caregivers

-- To prevent and treat cancer
+To prevent and treat cancer

-- To treat HIV and AIDS
+To treat HIV and AIDS

-- To stimulate the immune system
+To stimulate the immune system

 For Healthcare Professionals

-The inventor suggests that the antitumor activities of compounds in some constituents act synergistically (1).
+The inventor suggests that antitumor activities of compounds in some constituents act synergistically (1).
 Quantitative analysis of freeze-dried powder (DSV) revealed approximately 63 mg inositol hexaphosphate (IP6), 2.6 mg genistein, 4.4 mg daidzein, and 15.5 mg coumestrol per serving (2).
-In vitro and animal studies performed with IP6 suggest that it slows the initiation and/or promotion, inhibits proliferation by chelation of metalloproteins, causes G0/G1 arrest, and induces differentiation of various cancer cell lines.
-In vitro, genistein inhibits angiogenesis, induces DNA damage in cancer cell lines, and, with daidzein and coumestrol, inhibits the growth of human prostate cancer cell lines (3).
-Genistein and coumestrol have been shown to induce NADPH:quinone reductase (QR), a detoxifying phase II enzyme, in colonic cells, leading to possible antitumor effects (4).
+Preclinical studies performed with IP6 suggest that it slows initiation or promotion, inhibits proliferation by chelation of metalloproteins, causes G0/G1 arrest, and induces differentiation of various cancer cell lines.
+In vitro, genistein inhibits angiogenesis, induces DNA damage in cancer cell lines, and along with daidzein and coumestrol, inhibits the growth of human prostate cancer cells (3).
+Genistein and coumestrol also induced NADPH:quinone reductase, a detoxifying phase II enzyme in colonic cells, leading to possible antitumor effects (4).